Animated, waving, US Flag

 After all these years, some of the old floppies were disintegrating!
 I didn't realize what was happening until too late for one of them... but was able to salvage the files on the others!
 That's where the XE1541 cable & it's software came in handy!
 It allowed me to copy those disks directly to D64 images on the PC quickly enough that the disks didn't disintegrate before the files were transferred.
 Thankfully, I had the wisdom to make more than one copy of important files, so nothing was really lost. :) WHEW!

 A note about the EPROMMER cartridge...
-I bought it about 15 years ago, but it did not come with software... so it sat, useless, all these years.
+I bought it back around 1993, but it did not come with software... so it sat, useless, all these years.
 Through the wonder of GOOGLE, I found the software, created a disk from the D64 image, and and it works! :) Now the funny part... what can I do with it?
 Not too many uses for 2732 EPROMS these days!
-I guess I could just make nifty stuff for the C64! :) That is even still a distinct possibility!
+I guess I could just make nifty stuff for the C64! :) That is even still a distinct possibility... if time would ever permit me, anyway! :o

 C64 desk